ironhack-labs/lab-javascript-greatest-movies/README.md

 ### Iteration 1: Ordering by year

 We need to sort the movies in ascending order by their release year.
-This should be easy using one of the **methods** we've just learned. :wink:
+This should be easy using one of the __methods__ we've just learned. :wink:
 Create a function `orderByYear()` that receives an array as parameter and returns a _sorted array_.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_3db351079827c0acba42cf1e397dd8a3.gif)

 If two movies have the same year, order them in alphabetical order by their title! :heavy_check_mark:

-**:bulb: Make sure not to mutate the original array :wink:**
+__:bulb: Make sure not to mutate the original array :wink:__

 ### Iteration 2: Steven Spielberg.
 The best?

-One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.
+One of the most famous directors in cinema is __[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)__, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.

-Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.
+Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the __drama__ movies where __Steven Spielberg__ is the director.

 ### Iteration 3: Alphabetic Order

 Another popular way to order the movies is to sort them alphabetically using the `title` key.
 However, in this case, we only need to print the title of the first 20.
-Easy peasy for an expert like you :wink:
+Easy peasy for an expert like you. :wink:

 Create a `orderAlphabetically()` function, that receives an array and returns an array of first 20 titles, alphabetically ordered.
 Return only the title of each movie, and if the array you receive has less than 20 movies, return all of them.